-In 1965, half of Tununirmiut lived in the centralized community of Pond Inlet.
-By 1975, Tununirmiut were aware of what living in town involved and laid out how they wished to live in the new environment.
-Tununirmiut made it evident to southerners that Inuit values, activities, and practices would be an ongoing part of their lives.
+In 1965, half of the Tununirmiut lived in the centralized community of Pond Inlet, and ten years later all had their homes in the community.
+By 1975, the Tununirmiut knew the differences that living in town involved and laid out how they wished to live in the new environment.
+The Tununirmiut, whether through their actions, their refusal to act, or their words, made evident to southerners the Inuit values, activities, and seasonal practices that would be an ongoing part of their lives.

-While people continued to leave the land, those already living in Pond Inlet began to come together, with some official encouragement, to create the habits and institutions they would require in order to live together in numbers much larger than before.
+While people continued to leave the land, those already living in Pond Inlet began to come together, with some official encouragement, to create the habits and institutions they would require to live together in numbers much larger than before.
 Some of these challenges arose from the fact that Inuit were accustomed to living together in groups of ten, twenty, or thirty, not hundreds.
-Other difficulties arose from the sudden increase both in the number of resident qallunaat and in the number of Inuit whose lives they were trying to influence.
+Other difficulties arose from the sudden increase both in the number of resident Qallunaat and in the number of Inuit whose lives they were trying to influence.

 Large communities in the Arctic were very different from small ones.
-In many cases, ilagiit nunagivaktangit were home to people who were related by birth or marriage.
+In many cases, the ilagiit nunagivaktangit were home to people who were related by birth or marriage.
 In Pond Inlet, people would spend more time dealing with Inuit who were less closely related and less familiar to them.

-The other main source of difference was the more frequent encounters, casual and official, with gallunaat.
+In addition, a number of very strong personalities were concentrated in a small space, some of them people who had often worked with Qallunaat, and others who had been the isumatat (traditional leaders) of multi-family hunting groups on the land.
+The other main source of difference was the more frequent encounters, casual and official, with Qallunaat.
 For many Inuit men, that sort of contact had occurred a dozen times a year during trading trips to Pond Inlet.
 For many of their wives, mothers, and children, contact had been less frequent, limited to Christmas and a few encounters a year with a traveller on the land, usually an RCMP constable.
 In the settlement, schoolchildren regularly dealt with teachers but often this also would create awkwardness or even fear for the children and their parents.
-Many Inuit adults lacked experience and confidence in their dealings with gallunaat.
-As the Tununirmiut explained to Hugh Brody, they felt ilira, a fear of "people or things that have power over you."29 In the settlement, there were many more opportunities to feel ilira.
-At the same time, the qallunaat themselves were diverse as well as numerous, and their own rivalries and divisions could create friction for Inuit.
+Many Inuit adults lacked confidence in their dealings with Qallunaat.
+As the Tununirmiut explained to Hugh Brody, they felt ilira, a fear of "people or things that have power over you."
+In the settlement, there were many more opportunities to feel ilira in the face of the impatience, anger, or lack of understanding of non-Inuit.
+At the same time, the Qallunaat themselves were diverse as well as numerous, and their own rivalries and divisions could create friction for Inuit.

-New routines were created around the fixed daily schedules of work and schooling, and they created new demands and new relationships.
-People had to choose times and places to hunt, travelling out by snowmobile from a central base rather than by dog team or on foot from an ilagiit nunagivaktangat.
+New routines were created around the fixed daily schedules of work and schooling.
+None of these things was harmful in themselves, but they created new demands and new relationships.
+People had to choose times and places to hunt, travelling out by snowmobile from a central base rather than by dog team or on foot from an ilagit nunagivaktangat.
 Many Inuit told Hugh Brody in the early 1970s not just of the scarcity of goods and services, but of the "confinement and inactivity" that came with settlement life, and he reported on the "quiet, understated dismay" many Inuit expressed in response to what they had lost.